oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-robot-connection/create-robot-connection.md

 ## Introduction

 This lab will walk you through the steps to create a Robot Connection.
-A Robot Connection lets you store sensitive data, such as sign-in credentials, outside a robot for easier maintenance.
+A robot connection specifies the information that a robot needs to connect to an application.
+A typical connection specifies the URL and security credentials which the robot can use to login to an application.

+### Objectives

+In this lab, you will:

+* Create a connection to an Oracle ERP Cloud environment

-## Task 1: Create a connection to ERP Cloud
+## Task 1: Create a connection to Oracle ERP Cloud

 Specify the service URL and login credentials in a robot connection.